SD6103/13Sept_Sahil/Assignment/HTML5/HMTL5.md

 • Canvas tag :

-    - HTML <canvas> is used to draw graphics via javascript.
+• HTML canvas tag is used to draw graphics via javascript.

-    - <canvas> is only a container for graphics, you must have to use javascript to actually draw graphics.
+• canvas tag is only a container for graphics, you must have to use javascript to actually draw graphics.

-    - <canvas> is supported by all the major browsers.
+• canvas tag is supported by all the major browsers.

-=> Syntax of <canvas> :
+=> Syntax of canvas tag :

 ```